It doesn’t matter where you are…you can create!

 A small house, just the right size, where art can continue

 My first art and my first writings were done on a Burl wood library desk when I was ten.
 That desk’s presence was a miracle in my life.
-Now fifty-nine years later and far far from the beginning, the desk is still “home” in a small space.
+Now fifty-nine years later and far far from the beginning, a desk is still “home” in a small space.

 Once again I live elsewhere.
 A week after moving into my little home, I bit the bullet, grabbed some tools, and drove over to the RV storage lot to dismantle the desk.
 I had discarded the idea, uncertain of whether removing the desk would add to or take away from the sale-ability of the RV.
 In the long run, I decided the desk was special to me and should stay with me.
 It was very difficult dismantling it, getting it out of the camper, into my house, and then putting it together again.
 There it sits, ready for creativity.